verimsu/Turkish-hate-speech-dataset/README.md

 ## Dataset Download Link
 To request access to the dataset, please read and sign the **Data Usage Agreement** and submit your signed copy.
 Access will be granted upon receipt of the signed agreement.
+Please send your signed copy to this address: so.dehghan87@gmail.com; somaiyeh.dehghan@sabanciuniv.edu

 **Data Usage Agreement:** https://drive.google.com/file/d/1w-wqCEYqXdvifpwcSOqIosj7_ki_LSv2/view?usp=sharing